NaomiMod/blender-NaomiLib/README.md

 **Update Model File** writes your mesh edits back to the original imported `.bin` without re-running the exporter dialog.

-The button appears in the **Collection Properties → Naomi Global Parameters** panel whenever the active collection was imported via the NaomiLib importer.
+The button appears in the **Collection Properties → Naomi Global Parameters** panel whenever the active collection was imported via the Naomi Library importer.
 It shows the source filename and a **Recalculate Centroid** toggle.

 Clicking it overwrites the original file in place and refreshes the stored CRC32.
-This is the fastest way to iterate on geometry — import once, edit, update, done.
+Because the update preserves the original model structure without altering geometry counts or topology, it is safe to modify vertex positions and texture assignments on any original model while keeping full game compatibility.
+Import once, edit, update, done.

 ---

 ### Texture Manager

-The Texture Manager panel (available on the active object in the N-panel or Properties) manages the texture set for a NaomiLib collection.
+The Texture Manager panel (available on the active object in the N-panel or Properties) manages the texture set for a Naomi Library collection.

 - **UIList** with thumbnail previews, Texture ID, format (`TexFmt` / `PixFmt`), and mipmap toggle per slot
 - **Add Texture** — add one or more image files at once (multi-select supported)